 (b) to fear that someone will be injured or disabled.

-Penalty: $4 000 or imprisonment for one year.
+Penalty: imprisonment for 2 years and a fine of $24 000.

 (3) In this section a lawful excuse to carry or possess a controlled weapon does not include the excuse that the weapon is carried or possessed for defence.